emqx/blog/en/202001/build-emqx-influxdb-grafana-iot-data-visualization-solution-in-one-hour.md

 ## Summary

-At this point, we have completed the implementation of the EMQ X and InfluxDB + Grafana IoT data visualization integration solution.
-Through this article, readers can understand that the rich expansion capabilities of EMQ X can be used to develop a visualization system based on InfluxDB + Grafana in a data visualization solution very quickly and flexibly to achieve mass data storage, calculation analysis and display.
+At this point, we have completed the implementation of the EMQX and InfluxDB + Grafana IoT data visualization integration solution.
+Through this article, readers can understand that the rich expansion capabilities of EMQX can be used to develop a visualization system based on InfluxDB + Grafana in a data visualization solution very quickly and flexibly to achieve mass data storage, calculation analysis and display.
 After deep learning and mastering other functions of Grafana, users can customize more perfect data visualization and monitoring/alarm system.

 ------